Understanding Tax Credits, Part 1: Work Opportunity Tax Credit (WOTC)

 Review Program Administration

 Review your administrative practices to make sure you're maximizing your capture of WOTC credits for which you are eligible in the future.
-Employers can use the DOL's WOTC Calculator to estimate what they might earn in tax credits under the WOTC program.
 Also, it’s important to remember that screening in a timely manner is a critical requirement of the WOTC program – you must use IRS Form 8850 to screen your applicants for WOTC eligibility on or before the date on which you extend any form of job offer.

 You may want to consider adding WOTC screening to your existing Applicant Tracking System program implementing, for example, a pre-built job applicant screening solution that ensures you're screening your applicants and completing the full WOTC process in a timely manner in accordance with program requirements.
 A robust solution with multiple screening methods (including mobile) can help you take better advantage of the WOTC program.